 This entire historic district offers a unique, one of a kind shopping experience that can’t be found anywhere else in the area.
 With over 100 shops, you are sure to find what you need.

-If a relaxed atmosphere is more your style, O’Malley’s Pub is an Irish-themed spot with authentic Irish dishes.
+If a relaxed atmosphere is more your style, O’Malley’s Pub is an Irish-themed bar with authentic Irish dishes.
 Couples wanting a more intimate and hip experience will find Ten22 on Second Street a good choice.
 Old Train Espresso & Smoothie offers a quick energy charge on your shopping trip.

-If you fancy a trip on the Sacramento River Hornblower offers dinner cruises and river excursions that depart from Old Town.
-If you prefer to stay on dry land the California State Railroad Museum offers a 45-minute ride along the Sacramento River on weekends April through September.
+If you fancy a trip on the Sacramento River, Hornblower offers dinner cruises and river excursions that depart from Old Town.
+If you prefer to stay on dry land, the California State Railroad Museum offers a 45-minute ride along the Sacramento River on weekends April through September.